shaloo/docs.arcana/docs/migration/archives/index.md

 ---
 alias: index-migration-guides
 title: 'Arcana Auth Migration Guides'
-description: 'If you are not using the latest version of the Arcana Auth SDK, we strongly recommend that you migrate to the latest release.
-Use the appropirate migration guides to help you upgrade from the older version of the Auth SDK.'
+description: 'If you are not using the latest version of the Arcana Auth SDK, we strongly recommend that you migrate to the latest release.'
 arcana:
   root_rel_path: ../..
 ---